A One-Name Study

 The 1866 Directory for the City of Elmira, NY shows: Inspectors of State Prisons - James K. Bates, David P. Forrest, Henry A. Barnum.

-The New York Times, January 30, 1892.
+, January 30, 1892.
 Gen. Henry Barnum Dead.
 The Result of a Cold Caught at the Old Guard Ball.
 Honorable Record of His Long Military Career—His Service in the War of the Rebellion—Civil Offices He Filled Later.

 Gen. Henry Barnum died at his home, 163 West Forty-fourth Street, yesterday morning, of pneumonia.
 He had been ill since Thursday of last week, when he caught cold at the Old Guard ball.
 Thursday night, hopes were entertained that the General would recover, but soon after midnight his condition changed for the worse.